Customs Bonds in Canada: The Complete Guide

 RPP Bond (Release Prior to Payment)

-The RPP bond is the most common customs bond in Canada.
-It allows commercial importers to take delivery of their goods before paying duties and taxes.
-The bond amount is set at 50% of your highest monthly duties over the past 12 months, with a minimum of $5,000 and a maximum cap of $10 million.
+The RPP bond is a common customs-security instrument in Canada.
+It allows commercial importers enrolled in RPP to obtain release before paying duties and taxes.
+For RPP, a written security agreement must correspond to at least 50% of the system-calculated amount, subject to a minimum of $5,000 and a maximum required amount of $10 million per importer program account.

 Bonded Warehouse Bond